 What type of insulation is in your houses?

-Fiberglass batts with a Kraft paper vapor barrier are used in the walls; R-19 is standard in most houses and R-21 is available.
+Fiberglass batts with vapor barrier are used in the walls; R-19 is standard in most houses and R-21 is available.
 Attics have a spray-on vapor barrier with a blow-in insulation; R-38 is standard and R-49 is available.

 Where can you do site work?

-Before deciding to offer site work, we review each potential building site to determine if we have reliable, proven sub-contractors in that area, is it in an area that allows to monitor the progress and quality of the work being done and does it make economic sense for the customer for us to do the job.
+Before deciding to offer site work, we review each potential building site to determine if we have reliable, proven sub-contractors in that area, if it is in an area that allows our team to monitor the progress and quality of the work being done and does it make economic sense for the customer for us to do the job.

 Is financing for a modular home different than a house built on site?
 Do they finance the same?
 Will all financial institutions help with my new home from you?

-Yes, some may need to be educated, especially appraisers about the differences between a mobile home, modular home and a custom factory-built home.
+Yes, some may need to be educated, especially appraisers, about the differences between a mobile home, modular home and a custom systembuilt home.

 How much does a foundation cost?

 The foundation is just one part of the work that needs to be done on site.
 Our sales associates can provide you with a list of required site work and we can provide you with a complete bid to do the site work.
-Cost of the site work will depend on a variety of variables.
-The site work will be the same for a building center-built home as one built on site.
+Cost of the site work will depend on several variables.
+The site work will be the same for a systembuilt home as one built on site.
 Our site work bids are bona-fide quotes, detailed and all inclusive.
 We try to make them as complete as possible to avoid change orders later in the project.

 Do they appreciate in value like a stick built house?
 Do they appraise the same?